Straight Corporation: Exeter

 Exeter Airport at Clyst Honiton was the second airport operated by Straight Corporation, starting in January 1936.
 Exeter Airport Ltd, with Bill Parkhouse as manager, took a 21-year lease starting on 1 June 1937, and the field officially opened on 30 July.
-At first there was only tented accommodation, but a new terminal designed by Henning and Chitty was completed in 1938.
+At first there was only tented accommodation, but a new terminal designed by Hening and Chitty was completed in 1938.

 Exeter Aero Club was formed, and it participated in the CAG scheme.
 No 37 E&RFTS started on 3 July 1939.

 At the start of WWII the airport was taken over by the Air Ministry and managed as a State Airport.
 During the war the airport was active, and 601 Squadron was based here in late 1940, during which time Flight Lieutenant Whitney Straight, flying a Hawker Hurricane, claimed to have shot down a Heinkel He 111.
 After the war, the airport was transferred to the Ministry of Civil Aviation on 1 January 1947.
 Exeter Airport Ltd leased it, with Wing Commander Bill Parkhouse (he had been promoted during the war) in charge, and also re-established Exeter Aero Club.
 The lease ended in 1974 when Devon County Council took responsibility for the airport.